-When considering all countries with at least one response, diabetes was considered in practice in about half of the countries (Table 2).
-In about the same proportion, respondents felt capable of diagnosing and treating TB (Table 3).
+When considering all countries with at least one response, diabetes was considered in practice in about half of the countries (Table 3).
+A slightly higher proportion of respondents felt capable of diagnosing and treating TB (Table 3).

 Depression

-In countries with >10 responses (7), depression was rarely mentioned in TB policy documents and clinical guidelines (with the exception of Mozambique where clinicians were asked to prevent, screen and treat depression in TB services) (Table 1).
+In countries with >10 responses, depression was rarely mentioned in TB policy documents and clinical guidelines (with the exception of Mozambique where clinicians were asked to prevent, screen and treat depression in TB services) (Table 2).
 Consequently, in practice, depression was neither screened for nor diagnosed in any of these countries according to most respondents.
 In Mozambique, little over half of the respondents (55%) reported screening or diagnosis of depression in TB services.
 Likewise, most respondents reported that depression was not treated in TB services in any of these countries.
 However, in Brazil, China, Mozambique and Philippines, most patients were at least referred to or offered liaison with mental health services.
 While approximately half of the respondents (service providers) felt capable of diagnosing depression, most were not confident in treating depression (Table 4).
-The above picture did not change by including all high-TB burden countries with >1 response in the analysis (Table 3) except that the vast majority of responding service providers felt incapable of diagnosing or treating depression.
+The above picture did not change by including all high-TB burden countries with >1 response in the sensitivity analysis (Tables 2-4) except that the vast majority of responding service providers felt incapable of diagnosing or treating depression.

 Tobacco use

-Tobacco was mentioned in TB policy and clinical guidelines in all countries with >10 responses except Nigeria.
-However, prevention of tobacco use was the focus in most of these guidelines, with less attention on screening and cessation advice (Table 1).
+Tobacco was mentioned in TB policy and clinical guidelines in all countries with 10 responses except Nigeria.
+However, prevention of tobacco, amongst those diagnosed with TB, use was the focus in most of these guidelines, with less attention on screening and cessation advice (Table 2).
 This was reflected in practice, with only about half of the respondents in these countries (fewer in Nigeria) reporting that patients were routinely asked about tobacco use.
-Even fewer reported that cessation advice/treatment or referral to cessation specialists was offered (Table 2).
-Only in four countries with >10 responses, respondents reported that they felt capable of asking about tobacco use; and less than half felt capable of treating tobacco addiction in people with TB (Table 3).
+Even fewer reported that cessation advice/treatment or referral to cessation specialists was offered (Table 3).
+Only in four countries with 10 responses, respondents reported that they felt capable of asking about tobacco use; and less than half felt capable of treating tobacco addiction in people with TB (Table 4).

-In only half of the countries with at least one response, people with TB were asked or advised about tobacco use and only in a few countries were patients treated for tobacco addiction or referred to specialist services (Table 3).
-Similarly, only in about half of the countries a majority of respondents felt capable of screening for tobacco use, and in very few countries (3) did respondents feel capable of treating tobacco addiction (Table 5).
+In only half of the countries with at least one response, people with TB were asked or advised about tobacco use and only in a few countries were patients treated for tobacco addiction or referred to specialist services (Tables 2-4).
+Similarly, only in about half of the countries a majority of respondents felt capable of screening for tobacco use, and in very few countries (3) did respondents feel capable of treating tobacco addiction (Tables 2-4).

 Alcohol use

 The response pattern for alcohol use was very similar to that for tobacco use.
-Except for Nigeria, in all countries with >10 responses, clinicians were encouraged in policy documents and clinical guidelines, to diagnose and screen for alcohol use in TB patients.
-They reported less often that these documents included requirements to start/maintain care or to involve other specialist services for alcohol misuse (Table 1).
-In practice, alcohol use was diagnosed/screened for in about half of the services, with considerably fewer starting/maintaining care or referring/liaising with other specialist services (Table 2).
-Regarding how capable respondents felt about diagnosing alcohol use disorder in people with TB, the percentage ranged from 46% to 81% in the countries with >10 responses.
-However, most respondents did not feel capable of treating alcohol use disorder (Table 3).
+Except for Nigeria, in all countries with 10 responses, clinicians were encouraged in policy documents and clinical guidelines, to diagnose and screen for alcohol use in TB patients.
+They reported less often that these documents included requirements to start/maintain care or to involve other specialist services for alcohol misuse (Table 2).
+In practice, alcohol use was diagnosed/screened for in about half of the services, with considerably fewer starting/maintaining care or referring/liaising with other specialist services (Table 3).
+Regarding how capable respondents felt about diagnosing alcohol use disorder in people with TB, the percentage ranged from 46% to 81% in the countries with 10 responses.
+However, most respondents did not feel capable of treating alcohol use disorder (Table 4).